AvaneeshKhandekar/Text-Unredactor/README.md

 - Loads the dataset from two input files and preprocesses it.
 - Reads two files using pd.read_csv, assigning column names ("split", "redacted", "sentence").
 - Concatenates both datasets into a single DataFrame and resets the index.
-- Replaces any instances of "█" characters in the sentences with the token "[REDACTED]".
+- Replaces any instances of "█" characters in the sentences with the token "[MASK]".
+This is a common tokenization technique used in training LLMs.
 - Returns the concatenated and preprocessed DataFrame.

 #### - `split_data(df):`